Code-the-Things/Steam.DedicatedServers/README.md

 Additional Steam Dedicated Servers can easily be added with minor variable changes.

+A common `start.yml` file is included to launch each server instance via automation.

 # Planned
 * Dynamic NFS mounts for backup/restore of game files.
 * Dynamic add/remove from backup scheduling.